 If poor airflow doesn’t seem to be the problem, then something else is making your AC freeze.
 If this is what’s occurring, just thawing it out won’t repair the problem.
 The evaporator coil will possibly keep freezing unless you take care of the root problem.
 Call an HVAC tech to look for troubles with your air conditioner, which may include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
 Not enough refrigerant signals a leak somewhere.
 Only a professional can locate the leak, repair it, and recharge the air conditioner to the correct level.

 - Filthy evaporator coil: If dirt accumulates on the coil, air can’t flow over it, and it’s liable to freeze.

 - Malfunctioning blower: A defective motor or unbalanced fan could prevent airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified pros at D.A.
+If your AC freezes up, contact the ACE-certified pros at D.A.
 Bennett Service Experts to repair the trouble.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things running again quickly.
 Contact us at 518-205-3324 to book air conditioning repair in Albany with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.